 Building this rapport and trust with your financier is best achieved by letting them get to know you one-on-one.
 Being transparent and forthcoming with information will help them to evaluate you and your business.
-Make sure you introduce the key team members within your business and be open to meeting the team within their organisation.
+Make sure you introduce the key team members within your business and be open to meeting the team (including senior figures) within their organisation.

 C Number 2: Capacity